Skip to main content

 A base class for test suites with built-in assertion helpers:

-from definable.agents import AgentTestCase, MockModel
+from definable.agent import AgentTestCase, MockModel

-from definable.tools import tool
+from definable.tool.decorator import tool

 @tool